thirdelement/goal-getter/TESTING.md

 - If the admin clicks Delete on a category, a Confirm Deletion modal is launched.
 <div align="left"><img src="static/images/readme-images/confirm-delete-category.png"></div>

-- When Delete is clicked on the modal the category is deleted from the database and a notification appears.
+- The Delete button on the modal deletes the category from the database and a notification appears.
 <div align="left"><img src="static/images/readme-images/message-category-delete.png"></div>

 - The Edit button directs to an Edit Category page where the name can be changed.